-Our work centers on two nascent technologies that borrow from nature's approaches for molecular synthesis and for the assessment of molecular function.
-These two approaches enable the transduction of synthetic molecule structural and/or functional information into DNA sequences.
+Our work centers on two nascent technologies that borrow from nature's approaches for the synthesis and assessment of molecular function.
+These approaches enable the transduction of synthetic molecule structural and/or functional information into DNA sequences.
 Application of the powerful tools available to read, write, and manipulate DNA-encoded information provides a number of advantages over traditional approaches, such as throughput, sensitivity, and sample multiplexing.

 DNA-encoded chemical libraries: In the first area, we build synthetic small molecule libraries that are covalently linked encoding DNA scaffolds.
 Within the past few years, DNA-encoded chemical libraries (DELs) have been adopted at every major pharmaceutical company for hit generation and lead discovery.
 Several successful cases have been reported yielding multiple clinical candidates.
 The DEL approach has the ability to generate and assay small molecule libraries of much greater complexity (present demonstrations up to 10^12 molecules) than by any other approach.
 Rather than screening molecules in discrete assays, DELs can be assessed collectively for binding to a protein target by a selection assay, all together, in a single tube.
 The cost, effort, and infrastructure required are reduced dramatically, particularly in comparison to traditional high-throughput screening (HTS).
 Our work in this area involves development of novel libraries and selection strategies for discovery of protein-protein interaction inhibitors that are mediated by short linear peptide motifs, with a particular focus on protein kinases and chromodomains.